-On August 20, our newly empaneled Local Council (LC) met for the second time.
+On August 20, our newly empaneled Local Council (LC) met for the second time (read the full minutes).
 Thirteen LC members were in attendance along with about 40 observers, comprising members of our chapter, visitors from other chapters, and members of the community at large.
 We came together to share information about our new structure, the work the various committees have been doing, and the vision for the future of our organization.

 Jeff Lee, our treasurer, gave us an update on the organization's finances.
 After convention reimbusements are made, the chapter will have a small cash reserve.
 However, because we have approximately $450 in recurring costs every month, as well as periodic costs from canvasses and other activities, we need your donations more than ever.
 Please consider making a recurring monthly donation to support all the great work our chapter is doing!